 These systems have high dependability requirements.
 That is, they are frequently subjected to industrial, national, and international regulations that require compliance to rules or procedures in their design, deployment, operation, and decommission process, the attainment of one or more minimum standards in areas such as security, reliability, availability, or safety.
-The construction of a safety case or functionally equivalent documentation is mandated in many standards used to guide the development of software for safety-critical systems, such as the UK Ministry of Defence standard DS 00-55 [1] and Part 3 of the International Electrotechnical Commission (IEC) standard 61508 [2].
+The construction of a safety case, or functionally equivalent documentation, is mandated in many standards used to guide the development of software for safety-critical systems, such as the UK Ministry of Defence standard DS 00-55 [1] and Part 3 of the International Electrotechnical Commission (IEC) standard 61508

+[2].
 A safety case is defined by Bishop and Bloomfield [3] as "A documented body of evidence that provides a convincing and valid argument that a system is adequately safe for a given application in a given environment".
 The approach is to support sophisticated engineering arguments, for example, by assuring a safety argument within a safety case.
 This approach aims to demonstrate clearly how the safety requirements are fulfilled by the presented evidence, and thus derive confidence in the system's dependability.
 A key strength of this approach is to make the set of arguments explicit and available for introspection.
 This in turn increases confidence that the form of argument and its conclusion are both sound.
 Arguments are by their nature subjective, and their robustness is not self-evident (e.g. confirmation bias [4]).
 To increase the soundness of the arguments, a review element is necessary for the assurance of safety cases.
 A review normally involves two parties: the proposing party, typically the system engineer, who asserts and defends the safety case, and the assessing party, e.g. an independent safety assessor, who represents the certification authority, and whose task is to scrutinise and attack the arguments to uncover any vulnerability.
 The objective of a review is for the two parties to form a mutual acceptance of their subjective positions [5].
 A safety argument review model [6] and tool [7] have been developed to facilitate this process.
 Despite the usefulness of the review framework, the quality of review arguments is not guaranteed as this largely relies on the reviewers' strategic wisdom and expertise.
 A complementary approach, we argue, is to provide users with a software agent, which can assist the reviewers to detect argument flaws (e.g. conflict and circular arguments) on the fly so that the argument quality can be improved.

-This paper aims to investigate a suitable methods for the automatic detection of argument flaws and thus achieving additional assurance for the dependability of the system.
+This paper aims to investigate a suitable methods for the automatic detection of argument flaws leading to additional assurance regarding the dependability of the system.
+This is achieved by providing a formal underpinning for the Goal Structuring Notation [8, 9], a graphical language for safety arguments, that is widely adopted for describing safety critical systems during the safety assurance process.

 The rest of the paper is organized as follows.
 Section 2 discusses the current graphical representation of safety arguments and the need of a formal representation at sentence level.
 Section 3 proposes a predicate logic-based ontology via domain analysis of an existing safety case.
 Section 4 discusses how safety argument fallacies can be detected via the ontology.
-Section 5 concludes the paper and gives pointers for our planned future work in this area.
+Section 6 concludes the paper and gives pointers for our planned future work in this area.